-On December 16, 2017, PGMC declared cash dividends of ₱480.00 per share to stockholders of record as of December 31, 2017 or for a total of ₱4,365,119,520.00 and paid its stockholders on January 15, 2018.
-On the same day, PGMC declared stock dividend amounting to ₱1,200,000,000.00 divided into 12,000,000 shares at the par value of ₱100.00 per share, or approximately 1.32 common shares for every common share held which was approved by the SEC on December 29, 2017.
+(1) On December 16, 2017, PGMC's shareholders and BOD declared a cash dividend of ₱480.00 per share to stockholders of record as at December 31, 2017 and stock dividend amounting to ₱1,200.0 million divided into 12,000,000 shares at the par value of ₱100.00 per share to be issued out of the increase in the authorized capital stock of PGMC on December 29, 2017.
+The cash and stock dividends declared by PGMC were taken out of its unrestricted retained earnings as at December 31, 2016.
+Portion of the cash dividends payable was settled on December 29, 2017 by offsetting the cash advances to stockholders classified under "Advances to related parties".

-Other than as set forth above, none of our other subsidiaries declared any dividends for the years ended December 31, 2018, 2017 and 2016.
+Other than as set forth above, none of our other subsidiaries declared any dividends for the years ended December 31, 2015, 2016, and 2017.
 Declarations of dividends in previous years are not indicative of future dividend declarations.